hundredrabbits/thebook/north_pacific_logbook.md

 I go outside to transfer the collected water from bucket to Jerry can.
 It filled half of a 10 L can.
 Halfway into the trip, I wished for rain, now I wish it'd stop.
 Everything inside is moist, or thoroughly wet.
 I've got 2 dry and clean dishtowels left.
 Must use these sparingly.
 The bowls cannot be allowed to air-dry, as they won't anyway, and will develop rot.

 ##### 1200
 The wind increased, a lot.
 We were a bit over-canvassed.
 Devine begrudgingly went outside in full foul-weather gear to reduce the jib.
 The wind continued to increase, as did the rain and waves.
-We'd been skirting the top edge of a streak of bad weather, and now I think its caught up to us.
+We'd been skirting the top edge of a streak of bad weather, and now I think it's caught up to us.
 Devine heaves-to.
 I hate having to stop so often as it does hinder our progress, but continuing also affects our safety and mental health.
 Waiting is the best thing to do right now.
 The wind will lighten early tomorrow, we'll resume this infernal dance then, hopefully the rain will let up too, as it came with the low.
 In the meantime, the bucket is back outside under the main, gorging itself on rainwater—enjoy, you're the only one who does.

 \newpage